 20311 South Western Avenue, Torrance | (310) 295-2157

-Bonus brewery note: Parking is a little iffy here, but if you’ve managed to secure a safe spot, you might want to stay there all day; you’ll also be in walking distance of Smog City, Cosmic, and the Dudes, and if you’re really ambitious and need to get your steps in, Strand and Yorkshire Square aren’t much further.
+Bonus brewery note: Parking is a little iffy here, but if you’ve managed to secure a safe spot, you might want to stay there all day; you’ll also be in walking distance of Smog City Brewing Co., Cosmic Brewery, and The Dudes’ Brewing Company.
+And if you’re really ambitious (and need to get your steps in), visit Strand and Yorkshire Square.

 110 East 22nd Street, San Pedro | (310) 833-9330

 When a brewery’s most recognizable imagery is a black-and-white galaxy shaped like a Keith Haring figure (Popfuji, who has finally been immortalized in mural-form at the brewery), you know you’re in for an out-of-this-world experience.
 Oh, and the beer is pretty rad too.
 We named Popfuji one of our “Best Craft Lagers You Can Buy Right Now.”